 Last week, we gave tips to bulletproof your HOA against embezzlement and asked, “Who is guarding the guardians?”
-This week, we continue ourshutterstock_181462556 discussion about HOA fraud and how to protect your investment.
+This week, we continue our discussion about HOA fraud and how to protect your investment.

 Frank Abagnale, one of the nation’s most respected authorities on the subjects of forgery and embezzlement, knows about thievery.
 He was credited wiht the dubious title “the world’s greatest check forger.”
 So, of course, the FBI ended up hiring him.
 He was the focus of a 2002 autobiographical comedy/drama movie directed by Steven Spielberg and starring Leonardo DiCaprio as Abagnale.
 The movie?
 Catch Me If You Can.